Unitary enterprise

 A unitary enterprise (унитарное предприятие) is a government-owned corporation in Russia and some other post-Soviet states.
 Unitary enterprises are business entities that have no ownership rights to the assets that they use in their operations.
 This form is possible only for state and municipal enterprises, which respectively operate state or municipal property.
 The owners of the property of a unitary enterprise have no responsibility for its operation and vice versa.

 Russia

+History

+During the Soviet period, state property was assigned to state-owned enterprises under the right of operational management, a doctrine developed in the 1940s by Academician A. Benediktov.
+This right encompassed the powers of enterprises to own, use, and dispose of state property in accordance with the law, planned targets, and the designated purpose of the property.

+In its modern form, unitary enterprise as a legal form was first introduced in 1994 with the adoption of part one of the Civil Code of Russia.
 Federal Law No. 161-ФЗ "On State and Municipal Unitary Enterprises" (amended July 13, 2015), defines the legal status of unitary enterprises in Russia.
 The State Duma passed this law on October 11, 2002, and President Putin signed it on November 14, 2002.

+During 2000–2001, as part of the implementation of measures envisaged by the Concept of State Property Management and Privatization, the number of federal state unitary enterprises in the transport sector, mainly associated with the creation of Russian Railways, was significantly reduced.
+In 2001, 41 unitary enterprises were identified under the auspices of the State Construction Committee, and 28 under the auspices of the Ministry of Industry and Science.